finaptic/terms-and-conditions/Benji_TermsConditions/Benji_Product_Agreement.md

 You must inform us promptly if your card is lost or stolen.

-You can contact customer services as indicated on the line Information about your Benji Account above.
+You can contact customer services as indicated on the line Information about your Benji Business Operating Account above.

 You can temporarily block the use of your card via the mobile application.

 ###### Cancellation

-You can cancel the card connected to your Benji Account at any time by contacting us through the methods listed in the line Information about your Benji Account above.
-The cancellation of your card does not automatically close your Benji Account.
+You can cancel the card connected to your Benji Business Operating Account at any time by contacting us through the methods listed in the line Information about your Benji Business Operating Account above.
+The cancellation of your card does not automatically close your Benji Business Operating Account.
 You must also request to close your account.

 ###### Uninsured deposit

-Money on your Benji Account is not insured by the Canada Deposit Insurance Corporation.
+Money on your Benji Business Operating Account is not insured by the Canada Deposit Insurance Corporation.

-### Benji Account Agreement
+### Benji Business Operating Account Agreement

-This Agreement sets out the conditions that apply to your Benji Account and any card or other device or technology issued that allows access to the Account at any time.
+This Agreement sets out the conditions that apply to your Benji Business Operating Account and any card or other device or technology issued that allows access to the Account at any time.
 The fee guide is an integral part of this Agreement.
 Other agreements may also apply to services provided with your Account(s).

 If there is a conflict between the terms of this Agreement and any other agreements, the most current version of this document will apply.

-Not all features described in this Agreement may be available when you open a Benji Account.
+Not all features described in this Agreement may be available when you open a Benji Business Operating Account.

-The Benji Account and associated card is issued by NATSOLUTION and distributed by Benji Technologies Inc.
+The Benji Business Operating Account and associated card is issued by NATSOLUTION and distributed by Benji Technologies Inc.

-### How to use your Benji Account
+### How to use your Benji Business Operating Account

-The Benji Account is only accessible electronically, meaning you must have a compatible device that allows you to download the Benji App and access your Account.
+The Benji Business Operating Account is only accessible electronically, meaning you must have a compatible device that allows you to download the Benji App and access your Account.

-The Benji Account allows you to:
+The Benji Business Operating Account allows you to:

 - make a purchase everywhere Mastercard® is accepted;